 When deciding which music or radio station you should play throughout the gym, your safest bet at pleasing everyone is to take a poll.
 Every member can submit their vote on their favorite workout music genre.
 You can even try using the most voted genre for 2-3 months and then hold another poll for the next cycle.
 However, playing a uniform music throughout the gym may not be the best option especially if your gym offers a wide variety of exercises.

-– Swimming – Many gyms fail to play music in the area that needs it the most – the swimming pool.
+Many gyms fail to play music in the area that needs it the most – the swimming pool.
 Playing the right music in the swimming area can minimize the distracting echo and noises to keep your gym members motivated.
-Try music with at least 90 beats per minute but don’t go over 130 bpm.
-Try "Titanium" by David Guetta and Sia or "Shake it out" by Florence and the Machine.
+The best types of music to try are ones with at least 90 beats per minute but don’t go over 130 bpm.
+Try “Titanium” by David Guetta and Sia or “Shake it out” by Florence and the Machine.

 These are just some of the recommendations for the types of music you can play at your gym.
 Always remember to prioritize on the preferences of your gym members but make sure you still have a strong voice, so everything stays in order.